-The National Planning Policy Framework (NPPF) has running throughout it the ‘golden thread of sustainable development’.
-In spite of this, there is no clear-cut, NPPF-based assessment criteria to consider a site or project’s sustainable development credentials, making current assessment processes both tricky and subjective.
+The updated 2018 National Planning Policy Framework (NPPF) retains a presumption in favour of sustainable development’.
+However, there is no clear-cut, NPPF-based assessment criteria to consider a site or project’s sustainable development credentials, making current assessment processes both tricky and subjective.

 Chaired by former planning minister, Nick Raynsford, the Sustainable Development Commission was set up to address this recognised issue with our planning system.
 Made up of a balanced cross-section of industry professionals, the Commission has debated the issues and found solutions, culminating in the creation of the Sustainable Development Scorecard.

 You can watch a video with more detail on the Commission and background to the Scorecard here: https://vimeo.com/244731848